How Performance Marketing Accelerates B-to-B Prospecting

 MAY 30, 2012

 There’s a spirited debate in B-to-B marketing about whether it’s best to give away information (aka “content,” like white papers and research reports) to all comers, versus requiring web visitors to provide some information in exchange for a content download.
-In other words, to gate your content or not to gate. know that plenty of very smart and well-respected Internet marketing experts line up with dear old Stewart Brand, founder of the Whole Earth Catalog, who famously said in 1984 that information “wants to be free.”
+In other words, to gate your content or not to gate.
+The underlying assumption there is that people buy from companies that they trust—a valid point, to be sure.

 Testing for B-to-B Marketers: How hard is it?